mediadrop/mediadrop/doc/dev/closure.rst

 ---------------------

 First off, you'll need to get Closure Library.
-Checkout the official SVN repository into your root MediaCore CE directory:
+Checkout the official SVN repository into your root MediaDrop directory:

 .. sourcecode:: bash